dikaia-ai/weekender-blog/content/posts/hugo/create-blog.md

 ## Closing

 Congrats on making it this far.
 If you have any questions or concerns, please feel free to reach out using the [contact page](https://kmclester.com/contact/).
-Please share with anyone you think will find this useful!!
+Please share with anyone that might find this useful!!